Chapter 11 Discharge

 Notwithstanding the entry of the confirmation order, the court has the authority to issue any other order necessary to administer the estate.
 Fed.
 R. Bankr.
 P. 3020(d) This authority would include the post-confirmation determination of objections to claims or adversary proceedings, which must be resolved before a plan can be fully consummated.
 Sections 1106(a)(7) and 1107(a) of the Bankruptcy Code require a debtor in possession or a trustee to report on the progress made in implementing a plan after confirmation.
 A chapter 11 trustee or debtor in possession has a number of responsibilities to perform after confirmation, including consummating the plan, reporting on the status of consummation, and applying for a final decree.

 Although reorganization plans can be modified after confirmation, it is unusual because the debtor in possession begins effecting the plan immediately, making it difficult to change while the plan is operative.
-By the time the court gets to hear an objection or an appeal, much of the plan will have already been performed, leaving objections or appeals moot in many cases.
+By the time the court gets to hear an objection or an appeal, much of the plan may have already been performed, leaving objections or appeals moot.

 However, if an objection or appeal is filed shortly after the plan confirmation, before substantial performance under the plan, the proponent of a plan may modify the plan if the modified plan would meet certain Bankruptcy Code requirements.
 11 U.S.C. § 1127(b) A modified post-confirmation plan in a chapter 11 case becomes the plan only "if circumstances warrant such modification" and the court, after notice and hearing, confirms the plan as modified.
 If the debtor is an individual, the plan may be modified post-confirmation upon the request of the debtor, the case trustee, the U.S. trustee, or the holder of an allowed unsecured claim to make adjustments to payments due under the plan.
 11 U.S.C. § 1127(e)